eionblanc/quantum-docs/articles/optimization-grouped-term.md

 )
 ```

+#### Squared linear combination terms

+The only currently enabled grouped term is the squared linear combination (SLC) term, specified via `GroupType.squared_linear_combination`.
+There are two main constraints on input:

+- In the `terms` list, *each term must be linear or constant*.
+That is, each `Term` must have an `indices` argument of length at most 1.
+- Among the `terms` list, *like-terms must be combined* before input.
+That is, there may not be multiple terms having the same `indices` argument within a given SLC term.

 For more information on cost functions and how terms relate to a problem definition, see [Cost functions](xref:microsoft.quantum.optimization.concepts.cost-function).
 Grouped terms are comprised of `Term` objects, see [Term](xref:microsoft.quantum.optimization.term).
 Terms can be supplied to a `Problem` object, see [Problem](xref:microsoft.quantum.optimization.problem).